magnetsystems/r2m-plugin-ios/README.md

 ![rest2mobile podfile warning](doc/img/R2M-podfile-warning.jpg)

-In this case, close Xcode, and apply the podfile in th Go to your Xcode project folder and create the following Podfile:
+In this case, close Xcode, and apply the podfile in th

+Go to your Xcode project folder and create the following Podfile, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project.
 ```
 platform :ios, '7.0'
 pod 'Rest2Mobile', '~> 1.1'

-# Add Kiwi as an exclusive dependency for the AmazingAppTests target
-target :AmazingAppTests, :exclusive => true do
+target :r2mdemoTests, :exclusive => true do
   pod 'Kiwi'
 end
 ```